Xelus22/LoLSocWebpage/_posts/esports/2019-06-09-league-of-legends-is-now-in-its-modernist-phase.md

 ![](https://unswlolsoc.github.io/LoLSocWebpage/uploads/Picture21.png)

-> The Revolution has Already Come
+> The Revolution Has Already Come

 And there’s no excuse for anyone to say that it’s just a small-time thing.
 Kled’s two health bar system was released over two years ago, and Champions like Jhin/Rework Graves, Ivern, Ornn, and Xayah/Rakan also have Modernist influences.
 We are well into this paradigm shift – the days of Zed and Thresh pushing champion boundaries are long gone.